 With Pipedrive's email builder, you can embed images directly into email templates using the drag-and-drop tool, then adjust the size and alignment to suit your style.

-These templates can be used repeatedly for different prospects and Pipedrive will automatically personalize each message using tags (e.g. name, industry, location, etc.).
-For example, if you want to use an image embed in your nurturing email campaigns, simply add the email to an existing workflow and attach a trigger so it sends automatically.
+If you want to use an image embedded in your nurturing email campaigns, simply add the email to an existing workflow and attach a trigger so it sends automatically.

-Along with embedded images, sales reps can also add other materials like PDF brochures or case studies to add value to their pitch
+Along with an embedded image, sales reps can also add other materials like PDF brochures or case studies to add value to their pitch.

 5 embedding email best practices to help avoid the spam filter

-Embedding images into emails can create a smooth experience for your recipients.
+An image embedded in email can trigger spam filters before your prospect even sees your message.
 Here are five tips to create successful emails with embedded images.

-Other image files like SVP, PSD and GIFs will also display on most platforms if they are embedded correctly.
+Other image files like SVG and PSD will also display on most platforms if they’re embedded correctly.

 2. Keep your file size small to improve deliverability

 Keep your embedded image’s size as small as possible without reducing the quality of the file.
-This will help it land in your recipient’s inbox and load as quickly as possible when opened.
+This will help it land in your recipient’s inbox and load as quickly as possible.

-Ultimately, how your image is displayed will depend on your prospect’s screen size.
+Ultimately, how your image is displayed depends on your prospect’s screen size.

 The most common screen size is 1920 x 1080 pixels.
 Embedding images that are a maximum of 600 pixels wide on a desktop (and displaying at 320 pixels on mobile devices) will ensure they appear correctly no matter how your prospect is reading your email.

 Email providers like Gmail will recommend the “best fit” for your image based on pixels and file size.
-If you need to resize your image manually to keep your email size down, use a compressing tool like TinyJPG or Adobe Photoshop.
+If you need to resize your image manually to optimize your email size, use a compression tool like TinyJPG or Adobe Photoshop.

-What gets your prospects’ attention will depend on who you’re targeting.
+What gets your prospects’ attention depends on who you’re targeting.
 Younger millennials and Gen Z may react differently to a GIF or a meme than other clients.

-On the other hand, avoid unrelated pictures like stock images of people smiling.
-Don’t use images for the sake of having an image in your email.
-Make sure it has a point, like showcasing a product feature or building your customer relationship.
+Avoid unrelated pictures like stock images Every image should have a purpose, like showcasing a product feature or building your customer relationship.

 A/B testing can help you determine what types of images work best.